yglukhov/wasmrt/README.md

 # wasmrt [![Build Status](https://travis-ci.org/yglukhov/nimwasmrt.svg?branch=master)](https://travis-ci.org/yglukhov/nimwasmrt)

 Disclaimer.
-This is a proof of concept, so use it carefully.
+This is a proof of concept, use with caution.

 Compile nim to wasm
 ```nim